Maruff/anbn-kiOS/README.rst

 A `Raspberry Pi <http://www.raspberrypi.org/>`_ distribution to display one webpage in full screen.
 It includes `Chromium <https://www.chromium.org/>`_ out of the box and the scripts necessary to load it at boot.
 This repository contains the source script to generate the distribution out of an existing `Raspbian <http://www.raspbian.org/>`_ distro image.

-anbn-kiOS started as a fork from `OctoPi <https://github.com/guysoft/OctoPi>`_, but then joined the distros that use `CustomPiOS <https://github.com/guysoft/CustomPiOS>`_.
+anbn-kiOS started as a fork from `FullPageOS <https://github.com/guysoft/FullPageOS>`_, but then joined the distros that use `CustomPiOS <https://github.com/guysoft/CustomPiOS>`_.

 Donate
 ------
-anbn-kiOS is 100% free and open source and maintained by Guy Sheffer.
+anbn-kiOS is 100% free and open source and maintained by Esan Maruff.
 If its helping your life, your organisation or makes you happy, please consider making a donation.
 It means I can code more and worry less about my balance.
 Any amount counts.

 |paypal|